nickaway000/21BBS0030_Backend/README.md

 File sharing system-
-Thsi system helps concurrently uplaod retrieve large encypted files through AWS S3 bucket and postgres for local data storage.
+This system helps concurrently uplaod retrieve large encypted files through AWS S3 bucket and postgres for local data storage.
-Efficient search requests and creation of shared file for given file id also includded.
+Efficient search requests and creation of shared file for given file id with given expiration time also included.
 A worker after each 1 hour checks for any updated metadata for files cached through redis while retrieval, if any change in metadata for a file is found the cache is invalidated.